 Participant 1 is an Associate Professor of Criminal Justice.
 She’s been teaching full-time for six years.
 She currently teaches at a mid-size public university in Louisiana.
 She teaches a variety of online and in-person courses to undergraduate and graduate students.
 She only uses Moodle Forums in her online courses.
 She has experience with Blackboard in addition to Moodle.

 Participant 2 is an Assistant Professor of Sociology.
-She’s been teaching full-time for three years.
-But has about 7 years of part-time teaching experience at community colleges.
-She currently teaches full-time for a large public university in Florida She teaches a variety of online and in-person courses to students of all levels.
+She’s been teaching full-time for three years but has about seven years of part-time teaching experience at community colleges.
+She currently teaches full-time for a large public university in Florida.
+She teaches a variety of online and in-person courses to students of all levels.
 She primarily uses Moodle forums in her online courses but sometimes includes them in face-to-face courses.
-She has experience using several learning management systems in addition to Moodle including Canvas and Blackboard.
+She has experience using several learning management systems in addition to Moodle, including Canvas and Blackboard.

 Why Instructors Use Forums

 Participants reported several goals for the discussion forums including:

 - Providing opportunities for students to engage with one another around the course material

 - Encouraging students to apply the concepts they are learning about in conversations

 - Creating low-risk opportunities for students to test their knowledge

 - Providing opportunities to develop written communication skills